 The Bouleuterion was constructed in the 2nd century A.D. in the shape of a small theatre.
 It was used for the meetings of the Senate (Boulea) and as a concert hall holding 1500 spectators.

 Hadrian’s Gate is located at the junction of Curetes and Marble Street.
 It was dedicated to Hadrian in honour of his visits to the city.
 When we were visiting Antalya in Turkey we ventured through another Hadrian’s Gate in the Old Quarter.

 The Temple of Hadrian

-The Temple of Hadrian at Ephesus was built before 138 AD and dedicated to the Emperor Hadrian.
+The Temple of Hadrian at Ephesus was built before 138 AD and dedicated to Emperor Hadrian.
 It is one of the most beautiful and preserved structures on Curetes Street.

 Emperor Hadrian was known as one of the 5 Good Emperors but he was a man of many secrets.
 Some say that he tried to poison his wife and stories abound about the mysterious death of his young friend Antinous.
 Antinous fell overboard on a boat trip that the two of them took down the Nile.